jonathanong/babel-nodepack/README.md

 - Does not parse `node_modules` - it assumes modules will still be available
 - Only supports CommonJS build outputs

+## Features

+- Automatically caches builds to the local file system.

 ## Caveats

 - `__dirname` and `__filename` are not supported